edge-cloud/www.edge-cloud.net/_posts/2015-08-21-building-a-cumulus-networks-vx-cloud-lab-with-ravello-systems.md

   </p>
 </div>

 You can leave most of the settings as default, when importing the VM.
 Please note that you will need to add two network interfaces, resulting in a total of three network interfaces.
-It is recommended to call the first interface &#8220;eth0&#8221;, the second interface &#8220;swp1&#8221;, and the third interface &#8220;swp2&#8221;.
+It is recommended to call the first interface "eth0", the second interface "swp1", and the third interface "swp2".

 **Creating an application**

-Next create an &#8220;application&#8221; within Ravello Systems that maps to your desired network architecture.
+Next create an "application" within Ravello Systems that maps to your desired network architecture.
 Place four instance of the previously imported Cumulus Networks VX image into this application (See Figure 3).
 It is recommend to position them in a similar fashion to the network diagram in Figure 1.
 This will provide you a better overview and simplify the configuration.

 <div id="attachment_1799" style="width: 610px" class="wp-caption aligncenter">
   <a href="/content/uploads/2015/08/Capture03.png"><img src="/content/uploads/2015/08/Capture03-600x402.png" alt="Figure 3: Basic application with 4 Cumulus Networks VX devices" width="600" height="402" class="size-large wp-image-1799" srcset="/content/uploads/2015/08/Capture03-600x402.png 600w, /content/uploads/2015/08/Capture03-350x234.png 350w, /content/uploads/2015/08/Capture03.png 1004w" sizes="(max-width: 600px) 100vw, 600px" /></a>